Skip to main content

 Use whatever language feels natural, honest, and true to where you are.

-This isn’t about adopting a particular style of prayer — it’s about recognising the Holy Spirit as personal, attentive, and already at work in your life.
+This is not about adopting a particular style of prayer.
+It is about recognising the Holy Spirit as personal, attentive, and already at work in your life.

 And if this way of speaking helps you feel more connected, keep leaning into it.